vitejs/vite/docs/guide/api-environment.md

 processRoutes(routes)
 ```

-You can also use virtual modules to load HTML:
+Simple setups like in [SSR Guide](/guide/ssr) can still use `server.transformIndexHtml` directly if it's not expected that the server will run in a different process in production.
+However, if the server will run in an edge environment or a separate process, we recommend creating a virtual module to load HTML:

 ```ts {13-21}
 function vitePluginVirtualIndexHtml(): Plugin {